-To reach out regarding therapeutic care for a child or yourself, you can either call Andrew at 828.407.3572 or write a brief note to [email protected]
+To reach out regarding therapeutic care for a child or yourself, you can write to

 Learn more about what we do

 While Andrew feels comfortable working with children, teens, and adults on a variety of mental health issues, there are areas in particular which meet his clinical experience, knowledge, and interest most acutely.
 These include: